fredyouhanaie/espace/README.md

-For the cases where no matching tuple is found, a second ETS table is used to remember the pattern, the client PID and a unique reference for this case, and the client API will then block on a receive for the unique reference.
+For the cases where no matching tuple is found, a second ETS table is used to remember the pattern, the client PID and a unique reference for this specific request.
+The unique reference will be used by the `tspool_srv` client to block on a receive for the unique reference.

 Each `out` operation, after inserting the new tuple, will scan through the waiting list and if it matches, the client is sent a message with the unique reference and the entry is removed from the waiting patterns table.
 Once the waiting client receives the unique reference, it will attempt the `rd` or `in` operation again.
+Note that the client is not handed the tuple, but notified to ask for it again.
+If more than one client have waiting patterns that match the tuple, then they will end up competing for it.

 ### WKPOOL - Worker Pool

 Each `eval` operation, is executed within a child process of a `simple_one_for_one` supervisor.
-No attempt is made to throttle the number of eval processes.
+No attempt is made to throttle the number of `eval` processes.